hurwitzlab/imicrobe-16SrDNA-OTU-Clustering/README.md

 --vsearch-filter-trunclen LENGTH (required): size to truncate reads to during QC.
 Reads shorter than this length will be removed.
 --vsearch-derep-minuniquesize SIZE (required): discard sequences with a post-dereplication abundance value less than SIZE --cutadapt-min-length LENGTH (optional): minimum length of reads following adapter removal.
 Reads shorter than this length will be discarded.
 USING THIS ARGUMENT TRIGGERS ADAPTER REMOVAL.
+--forward-primer-3prime SEQUENCE (optional): sequence of 3' primer to be used with Cutadapt.
+If paired-ends is selected, this is the 3' primer for the R1 read.
+Supports IUPAC nomenclature
+--forward-primer-5prime SEQUENCE (optional): sequence of 5' primer to be used with Cutadapt.
+If paired-ends is selected, this is the 5' primer for the R1 read.
+Supports IUPAC nomenclature
---forward-primer SEQUENCE (optional): sequence of forward primer to be used with Cutadapt.
-Supports IUPAC nomenclature --reverse-primer SEQUENCE (optional): sequence of reverse primer to be used with Cutadapt.
-Supports IUPAC nomenclature --multiple-runs (optional): flag that indicates that samples are split across multiple runs.
+--reverse-primer-3prime SEQUENCE (optional): sequence of 3' primer on the second read (R2) of paired-end reads to be used with Cutadapt.
+Supports IUPAC nomenclature
+--reverse-primer-5prime SEQUENCE (optional): sequence of 5' primer on the second read (R2) of paired-end reads to be used with Cutadapt.
+Supports IUPAC nomenclature
+--cutadapt-3prime-adapter-file-forward FILE_PATH (optional): if your reads potentially have multiple 3' primers or adapters, put them all in a .fasta or .fa file and pass the file path here.
+Supports IUPAC nomenclature
+--cutadapt-5prime-adapter-file-forward FILE_PATH (optional): if your reads potentially have multiple 5' primers or adapters, put them all in a .fasta or .fa file and pass the file path here.
+Supports IUPAC nomenclature
+--cutadapt-3prime-adapter-file-reverse FILE_PATH (optional): if your paired-end reads potentially have multiple 3' primers or adapters on the second (R2) reads, put them all in a .fasta or .fa file and pass the file path here.
+Supports IUPAC nomenclature
+--cutadapt-5prime-adapter-file-reverse FILE_PATH (optional): if your paired-end reads potentially have multiple 5' primers or adapters on the second (R2) reads, put them all in a .fasta or .fa file and pass the file path here.
+Supports IUPAC nomenclature
+--multiple-runs (optional): flag that indicates that samples are split across multiple runs.
 Multiple runs should be named SAMPLE_R1/2_run1.fastq, SAMPLE_R1/2_run2.fastq, etc.
 --steps NUM_STEPS (optional): indicates that pipeline should only run up to this step.
 Optional steps (such as remove_primers or combine_runs) will not count against this step count
 --debug (optional): flag that triggers debugging information to be written to stderr.
 Warnings and errors will still be written without this flag set.